Esri/calcite-design-system/packages/calcite-components/src/components/inline-editable/readme.md

 # calcite-inline-editable

-For complete usage and implementation guidance for `calcite-inline-editable`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/inline-editable/).
+For comprehensive guidance on using and implementing `calcite-inline-editable`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/inline-editable/).

 <!-- Auto Generated Below -->